me-io/node-currency-swap/README.md

 // Add the google finance provider swap.addProvider(new swap.providers.GoogleFinance());

-// Add the yahoo finance provider with request timeout option swap.addProvider(new swap.providers.YahooFinance({timeout: 2000}));
+// Add the yahoo finance provider with request timeout option in ms swap.addProvider(new swap.providers.YahooFinance({timeout: 2000}));

 ```